amigavision/amigavision.github.io/ntsc.md

 If you want a further deep dive on NTSC games on Amiga, we recommend [John Novak's article on Amiga and NTSC].

-## Addendum: Pixel Aspect Ratios in NTSC for some common resolutions
+## Addendum: Pixel Aspect Ratios in NTSC

 Here are the pixel aspect ratios for some of the most common resolutions that you get with the new automatic integer scaled NTSC in Amiberry: